Left Continue shopping

 A Closer Look at Effective Acid-Reducing Options

-Antacids: Quick Relief for Occasional Symptoms
+Antacids: Quick Relief for Occasional Discomfort

-Popular OTC antacids include:
+Popular antacids include:

 • Maalox – a magnesium-aluminum combo that coats the stomach lining.